Committee Selection with Attribute Level Preferences: Justified Representation

-For $k=2$ and $d=2$, RAV and PAV satisfy simple justified representation.
-In the case of RAV, after selecting the first candidate with the highest AV score, the candidate having $\frac{n}{2}$ approvals for one of its attributes will have the highest score irrespective of number of approvals for the second attribute.
-Hence, { no $n/2$ voters are completely unrepresented if they jointly approve some attribute}.
+For $k=2$ and $d=2$: RAV selects a candidate with highest AV score in the first iteration.
+The candidate having $\frac{n}{2}$ approvals for one of its attributes will have the highest score in the second iteration.
 Similar logic works for PAV.
-Hence, RAV and PAV satisfy simple justified representation for $k=2$ and $d=2$. {When $d=1$, the analysis is same as given in~\cite{aziz2015}}. \end{proof} \begin{Lemma} Satisfaction Approval Voting and Minimax Approval Voting do not satisfy simple justified representation for $k\ge2$, $d\ge1$. \end{Lemma} \begin{proof} When $d=1$, attribute-approvals can be visualized as candidate-approvals. {It} is proved for candidate-approvals that MAV and SAV do not satisfy justified representation for $k\ge2$~\cite{aziz2015}.
-For $d>1$, the same set of voters are repeated for all the attributes of a candidate then the proof follows. \end{proof}
+Hence, RAV and PAV satisfy SJR for $k=2$ and $d=2$. {When $d=1$, the analysis is same as given in~\cite{aziz2015}}. \end{proof}

+\begin{Lemma} SAV and MAV do not satisfy SJR for $k\ge2$, $d\ge1$. \end{Lemma} \emph{Proof.} When $d=1$, attribute-approvals can be visualized as candidate-approvals. {It} is proved for candidate-approvals that MAV and SAV do not satisfy justified representation for $k\ge2$~\cite{aziz2015}.
+If we replicate the voters' ballots across all the dimensions then the proof follows. \qedsymbol{}